christopherbate/DLFS/Readme.md

 to manipulate CUDA libraries and runtimes (e.g. conda).

 Requires :
+- For build we use Bazel 2.0.0 [Install Link](https://docs.bazel.build/versions/master/install-ubuntu.html)
 - Nvidia driver (we're on 418)
 - CUDA >= 10.1 (we're developing on `cuda_10.1.243` installed with the `run` file on 19.04)
 - CuDNN 7.6.3